Declarative Query Engine • Data Mapper • PHP

 • Hydrate: Join results and create entity objects

-ObjectQuel handles optimization automatically, so you focus on describing what you need, not how to fetch it.
+ObjectQuel handles optimization automatically, so you focus on describing data, not execution mechanics.

 ObjectQuel Query Flow